srgrn/chatanu.ga/content/blog/starting_my_blog.md

 +++
-Description = "How I started the current blog" date = "2015-07-24T16:28:54+03:00" title = "Starting my blog" type = "post"
+Description = "How I started the current blog - the tools and decision proccess." date = "2015-07-24T16:28:54+03:00" title = "Starting my blog" type = "post"